tobiasbriones/microprocessors---cp-unah-is911/arduino-sensors-and-motors/index.md

 Which consists of feeding the sensor and connecting the output of the sensor to Arduino's input $$2$$.
 Remember to also connect the LED to Arduino's $$13$$ terminal.

+### IR Sensors

+Active IR sensors act as proximity sensors by having LED light emission, noticing the principle that light can come out and be reflected by the "intruder" object and be able to measure latency.
+Basically that's the difference from PIRs.